-The eldest son of Edward IV and Elizabeth Woodville, Edward V was born at Westminster Abbey on 2 November, 1470, where his mother had taken sanctuary during the brief restoration of the Lancastrian king, Henry VI.
+The eldest son of Edward IV and Elizabeth Woodville, Edward V was born at Westminster Abbey on 2 November, 1470.
+Edward's mother had taken sanctuary at the abbey during the brief restoration of the Lancastrian king, Henry VI.
 Yorkist fortunes were at a low ebb, Edward's father had been forced to flee the country and his mother and sisters had taken sanctuary within the Abbey.
 Henry VI, with characteristic kindness, would not countenance any violence toward the child or his mother.
 On the return of Edward's father, Henry VI was again deposed.

 Edward was sent to Ludlow Castle, near the borders of Wales, for his education.
-On the death of his father on 9 April, 1483, the new King journeyed to his capital with his maternal uncle, Anthony Woodville, appointed his governor, his half-brother Sir Richard Grey and a small retinue.
+On the death of his father on 9 April, 1483, the new King journeyed to his capital with his maternal uncle and governor, Anthony Woodville and his half-brother Sir Richard Grey along with a small retinue.

 The Usurpation of Richard of Gloucester

 His progress was interrupted at Stony Stratford by his paternal uncle Richard, Duke of Gloucester and Henry Stafford, Duke of Buckingham.
 Woodville, Grey and others of the king's escort were sent to Richard's power base in the north.
 Edward, who seems to have been a promising and intelligent youth, objected, but was humiliatingly powerless.
 Anthony Woodville and Richard Grey, despite reassurals to the contrary, were later executed on Richard of Gloucester's orders.